-For instance, if you had 50 total hires and 10 terminations in less than 30 days, the dark blue bar would be 20% of the size of the teal bar (because 10/50 = 20%).
+For instance, if you had 50 total hires and 10 terminations in less than 30 days, the dark blue bar would be 20% of the size of the teal bar (10/50 = 20%).

 These are currently sorted by the location or role type that has the most hires.
-If you use the filters at the top of the page, the data here can change based on what the new “top-level” filter is.
-For instance, if you selected the West division for Pepsi, this graph will show all the markets underneath the West division.
+Using the filters at the top of the page will allow the data to change based on what the new “top-level” filter becomes.
+For instance, if you selected the West division, this graph will show all markets underneath the West division.

 This table shows the data from the graphs in a tabular format.

 Retention Insights FAQ

 - Q: Why are my Retention charts blank?
 A: Retention takes a longer time to calculate than Favorability.
 If you have just started using WorkStep RETAIN it's possible that you don't have enough data to populate these charts for the selected time period.
 You can shorten your time period or talk to your WorkStep representative about importing historical termination data.